-Since the program began in Spring of 2016, students have provided over 800 hours of support for assignments ranging from outbreak investigation, disease surveillance, emergency response, and more.
+Since the program began in Spring of 2016, students have provided more than 2,200 hours of support for assignments ranging from outbreak investigation, disease surveillance, emergency response, and more.

 These are their stories: